phetsims/calculus-grapher/doc/implementation-notes.md

 There are a number of query parameters for internal use.

-- `pointsPerCoordinate` sets the number of curves points per coordinates.
-The default value is 10.
+- `numberOfPoints` sets the number of curves points.
+The default value is 1251.
 - `smoothingStandardDeviation` sets the width used in the smoothing function.
-The default value is 0.25 .
 - `maxTilt` sets the maximum tilting angle (in tilt mode) of curves relative to the horizontal.
 The default value is 45.
 - `edgeSlopeFactor` sets the width of the rounded corner in pedestal mode (continuous trapezoidal-shaped curve with rounded corners).
 A larger value creates a wider edge.
-The default value is 1.5
-- `angleMismatchThreshold` sets the maximum difference between the slope of the left and right secant lines of a Point on a curve for it to be considered differentiable.
+- `angleMismatchThreshold` sets the maximum difference between the angle of the slope of the left and right secant lines of a Point on a curve for it to be considered differentiable.
 The default value is 12.
+- `slopeThreshold` sets the maximum slope of a Point on a curve for it to be considered differentiable.
+The default value is 25 * Math.PI / 180.
 - `allPoints` shows all the curve points as circles in a scatter plot.
 The default value is false.
 - `cusps` shows all the cusps points as circles in a scatter plot.
 The default value is false.
 - `valuesVisible` shows numerical values wherever they appear in the sim: tick labels, tangent-line slope, etc..
 The default value is false.